caian-org/workstation/docs/README.md

 To the extent possible under law, [Caian Rais Ertl][me] has waived __all copyright and related or neighboring rights to this work__.
-In the spirit of _freedom of information_, i encourage you to fork, modify, change, share, or do whatever you like with this project! `^C ^V`
+In the spirit of _freedom of information_, I encourage you to fork, modify, change, share, or do whatever you like with this project! `^C ^V`

 [![License][cc-shield]][cc-url]